Building Normalizing Flows with Stochastic Interpolants: Introduction

 In the continuous time perspective, this problem can be framed as the design of a time-dependent map, $X_t(x)$ with $t \in [0,1]$, which functions as the push-forward of the base distribution at time $t=0$ onto some time-dependent distribution that reaches the target at time $t=1$.
 Assuming that these distributions have densities supported on $\Omega\subseteq\R^d$, say $\rho_0$ for the base and $\rho_1$ for the target, this amounts to constructing $X_t: \Omega \to \Omega$ such that

 One convenient way to represent this time-continuous map is to define it as the flow associated with the ordinary differential equation (ODE)

-where $v_t(x)$ is the \textit{velocity field} governing the transport.
-This is equivalent to saying that the density $\rho_t(x)$ defined as the pushforward of the base $\rho_0$ by the map $X_t$ satisfies the continuity equation (see e.g. \citep{villani2009optimal,santambrogio2015optimal} and Appendix~\ref{sec:background})
+where the dot denotes derivative with respect to $t$ and $v_t(x)$ is the \textit{velocity field} governing the transport.
+This is equivalent to saying that the probability density function $\rho_t(x)$ defined as the pushforward of the base $\rho_0(x)$ by the map $X_t$ satisfies the continuity equation (see e.g. \citep{villani2009optimal,santambrogio2015optimal} and Appendix~\ref{sec:background})

-and the inference problem becomes to estimate a velocity field such that \ref{eq:continuity} holds.
+and the inference problem becomes to estimate a velocity field such that~\eqref{eq:continuity} holds.